Madison Families Deserve Better

 The standard of care in terms of treating your diagnosed sleep apnea is generally Continuous Positive Airway Pressure or CPAP computerized technology.
 This state-of-the-art system is the leading therapy for sleep apnea.
 CPAP uses a nasal mask that’s connected to a pump to create positive airflow through your nose while you are sleeping.
 (Say goodbye to those loud, annoying, snore-filled nights!)

 Can’t tolerate a CPAP?
 Not all patients can.
-If that’s the case, Dr. Lee can create a custom oral appliance that’s just as effective to help you breathe with ease.
-These appliances are custom fit to your mouth and position your jaws in a manner that will comfortably open your airway and allow a better night’s sleep.
+If that’s the case, Dr. Lee can create a custom Vivos oral appliance that’s just as effective to help you breathe with ease.
+Similar to a nightguard, these appliances are custom fit to your mouth and position your jaws in a manner that will comfortably open your airway and allow a better night’s sleep.
+Don’t worry – we’ll do a full airway assessment in order to determine what is the best solution for your particular needs.

 Benefits of a custom oral appliance include: